 Some people are indeed in great “boxes.”
-They move up fast, they make tons of friends, they come skipping into work on Monday morning bright-eyed and bushy-tailed ready to take on the day’s new challenge!
+They move up fast; they make tons of friends, and they come skipping into work on Monday morning bright-eyed and bushy-tailed, ready to take on the day’s new challenge!

-If you’re in the majority that doesn’t want to speed race to the top but does want a growing career at a great company, then you may need to get out of where you are.
+If you’re in the majority that doesn’t want to speed race to the top but wants a growing career at a great company, you may need to get out of where you are.